SnehaH0805/sentimental_analysis/README.md

    pip install -r requirements.txt

-4.**To run the Sentiment Analysis Tool locally, use the following command:**
+**To run the Sentiment Analysis Tool locally, use the following command:**

 streamlit run demo.py